-For the radiation-pressure dominated solution, the emission is completely dominated by the disk and the emission from the corona is very weak, and nearly can be neglected, corresponding to a "soft state".
-Radiation-pressure dominated solution exits for $\dot m \gtrsim \dot{m}_\mathrm{rad}$. $\dot{m}_\mathrm{rad}$ is determined by SMBH mass, viscosity, and magnetic field, with the value of a few tenths of Eddington accretion rate.
-In \citet{liuBF2003}, $\dot m_\mathrm{rad} \sim 0.3$.
-When $\dot m > 0.3$ the radiation-pressure dominated solution can exist at ISCO ($\sim 3R_{\rm S}$).
-The radiation-pressure dominated region expands outwards with increasing $\dot m$.
-For example, for $\dot m=1.2$, the radiation-pressure dominated region can extend up to $\sim 50R_{\rm S}$, beyond which the accretion flow exists in the form of the gas-pressure dominated solution.
+For the radiation-pressure dominated solution, the emission is dominated by the disk, while coronal emission is nearly negligible, corresponding to a "soft state".
+Radiation-pressure dominated solution exists for $\dot m \gtrsim \dot{m}_\mathrm{rad}$. $\dot{m}_\mathrm{rad}$ is determined by SMBH mass, viscosity, and magnetic field, with a value of a few tenths of the Eddington accretion rate.
+The \citet{liuBF2003} model has $\dot m_\mathrm{rad} \approx 0.3$, above which the radiation-pressure dominated solution can exist at ISCO ($\approx 3R_{\rm S}$).
+The radiation-pressure dominated region expands outward with increasing $\dot m$.
+For $\dot m=1.2$, this region can extend up to $\approx 50R_{\rm S}$, beyond which the accretion flow exists in the form of the gas-pressure dominated solution.

-In this paper, we adopt this mixed solution of an inner radiation-pressure dominated solution plus an outer gas-pressure dominated solution for $\dot m \gtrsim \dot m_{\rm rad}$.
-This accretion geometry can produce a "moderate state", which can match the observed X-ray spectra much better.
+In this study, we develop a modified mixed solution that consists of an inner radiation-pressure dominated solution plus an outer gas-pressure dominated solution for $\dot m \gtrsim \dot m_{\rm rad}$.
+This accretion geometry can produce a "moderate state" that matches observed X-ray spectra better.
+We update the method in \citet{liuBF2003} by solving the energy equilibria at each radial annulus instead of globally, which does not affect the accretion flow geometry.
 In the radiation-pressure dominated solution, since the emission is nearly dominated by the disk and $\dot m$ has exceeded the maximum value that a standard disk can exist stably, we take the slim disk solution as a substitute.
-Specifically, we take the self-similar solution of the slim disk for the emergent spectra \citep{watarai2006}.
-Here, we list the effective temperature as a function of radius as follows for clarity,
+Specifically, we adopt a modified version of the self-similar solution proposed by \citep{watarai2006}, the effective temperature as a function of radius is listed as follows,